-TRUE if the statement agrees with the information FALSE if the statement contradicts the information NOT GIVEN If there is no information on this Differentiation between gravity and gravitational pull is generally only made by academics in the field.
-Gravity levels in areas around the equator are significantly higher than around the poles. t was first believed that lower gravity levels in Hudson Bay its location between the poles and the equator.
-Molten rock activity within the magma layer has had less of an s in the Hudson Bay area than the Laurentidelcesheet.
-The GRACE project's main focus was areas of Canada and ought to be covered by the Laurentidelcesheet.

-Complete the sentences below with words from the box below.

-Write the correct letter A-J in boxes 37- 40 on your answer sheet.

-The impact of on objects falling to the ground was not considered by Aristotle.

-Investigations of 38 first led to the discovery of the unusual levels in Hudson Bay.
+TRUE if the statement agrees with the information FALSE if the statement contradicts the information NOT GIVEN If there is no information on this 32 T generally only made Differentiation between gravity and gravitational pull is by academics in the field.
+33 🔹 Gravity levels in areas around the equator are significantly the poles.
+34 • could be attributed It was first believed that lower gravity levels in Hudson Bay to its location between the poles and the equator.
+35 • Molten rock activity within the magma layer has had less of an vels in the Hudson Bay area than the Laurentidelcesheet.
+36 💽 🔽 The GRACE project's main focus was areas of Canada and thought to be covered by the Laurentidelcesheet.
+Questions 37- -40 Complete the sente nces below with words from the box below.
+Write the correct let tter A-J in boxes 37- 40 on your answer sheet.
+The impact of 37 considered by Ariste on objects falling to the ground was not otle.
+38 Investigations of Hudson Bay.
+First led to the discovery of the unusual levels in Access https://ielts onlinetests.com for more practices in depth.